-Mark Thornton: Postdoctoral Researcher (2018-2020); Currently Assistant Professor & head of the Social Computation Representation and Prediction Laboratory at Dartmouth College.
+Mark Thornton: Postdoctoral Researcher (2018-2020); Currently Assistant Professor & PI of the Social Computation Representation and Prediction Laboratory at Dartmouth College.

 Adam Lerner: Graduate Student (2015-2018); Assistant Professor/Faculty Fellow in the Center of Bioethics at NYU.

-Dominic Burkart: Research Specialist and Lab Manager (2017-2018); Currently a software engineer at Datadog.
+Dominic Burkart: Research Specialist and Lab Manager (2017-2018); Currently Software Engineer at Datadog.

-Meghan Meyer: Postdoctoral Researcher (2015-2017); Currently Assistant Professor & head of the Dartmouth Social Neuroscience Lab.
+Meghan Meyer: Postdoctoral Researcher (2015-2017); Currently Assistant Professor & PI of the Dartmouth Social Neuroscience Lab.

-Jordan Gunn: Research Assistant (2017); Currently a Graduate Student in the Vanderbilt Computational Memory Lab.
+Jordan Gunn: Research Assistant (2017); Currently Graduate Student in the Vanderbilt Computational Memory Lab.

 Rachel Lisner: Research Assistant (2016); Currently Custom Insights Manager at The New York Times.